mtlynch/mediagoblin/docs/source/siteadmin/configuration.rst

 make local modified versions of, and one extra file that might be helpful to look at.
 Let's examine these.

-mediagoblin.ini
+``mediagoblin.ini``
-  This is the config file for MediaGoblin, the application.
-If you want to tweak settings for MediaGoblin, you'll usually tweak them here.
+  This is the main config file for MediaGoblin.
+If you want to tweak any settings for MediaGoblin, you'll usually do that here.

-paste.ini
+``mediagoblin.example.ini``
+  When you run MediaGoblin for the first time, this default config is copied to your new ``mediagoblin.ini``.
+Keep this in mind if you need to refer back to the original settings.

+``paste.ini``
   This is primarily a server configuration file, on the Python side (specifically, on the WSGI side, via `paste deploy
   <http://pythonpaste.org/deploy/>`_ / `paste script